-- 1.2 otherwise (<restriction> has no <simpleType> among its [children]), the simple type definition which is the {content type} of the type definition -resolved- to by the -actual value- of the base [attribute] - a simple type definition which restricts that simple type definition with a set of facet components corresponding to the appropriate element information items among the <restriction>'s [children] (i.e. those which specify facets, if any), as defined in Simple Type Restriction (Facets) (§3.14.3); - 2 otherwise if the type definition •resolved• to by the •actual value• of the base [attribute] is a complex type definition (whose own {content type} must be a simple type definition, see below) and the <extension> alternative is chosen, then the {content type} of that complex type definition; - 3 otherwise (the type definition -resolved- to by the -actual value- of the base [attribute] is a simple type definition and the <extension> alternative is chosen), then that simple type definition.
+- 2 If the type definition ·resolved· to by the ·actual value· of the base [attribute] is a complex type definition whose own {content type} is mixed and a particle which is ·emptiable·, as defined in Particle Emptiable (§3.9.6) and the <restriction> alternative is chosen, then starting from the simple type definition corresponding to the <simpleType> among the [children] of <restriction> (which must be present) a simple type definition which restricts that simple type definition with a set of facet components corresponding to the appropriate element information items among the <restriction>'s [children] (i.e. those which specify facets, if any), as defined in Simple Type Restriction (Facets) (§3.14.6); - 3 If the type definition •resolved• to by the •actual value• of the base [attribute] is a complex type definition (whose own {content type} must be a simple type definition, see below) and the <extension> alternative is chosen, then the {content type} of that complex type definition; - 4 otherwise (the type definition •resolved• to by the •actual value• of the base [attribute] is a simple type definition and the <extension> alternative is chosen), then that simple type definition.